howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/3-mutations-creating-links.md

 1. You first create the Javascript constant called `CREATE_LINK_MUTATION ` that stores the mutation.
 2. Now you define the actual GraphQL mutation.
 It takes two arguments, `url` and `description`, that you'll have to provide when calling the mutation.
 3. Lastly, you're using the `graphql` container to combine the `CreateLink` component with the `CREATE_LINK_MUTATION `.
-The `name` that's spefified refers to the name of the prop that's injected into `CreateLink`.
+The `name` that's specified refers to the name of the prop that's injected into `CreateLink`.
 This time, a function will be injected that's called `createLinkMutation` and that you can call and pass in the required arguments.

 Before moving on, you need to import the Apollo dependencies.
-Add the following to the top of `CreatLink.js`:
+Add the following to the top of `CreateLink.js`:

 ```js
 import { graphql, gql } from 'react-apollo'